-SBSA is subject to, amongst other pieces of legislation, the Banks Act and the The Financial Sector Regulation Act, No. 9 of 2017 and is supervised by the Financial Conglomerate Supervision Department of the Prudential Authority.
+SBSA is subject to, amongst other pieces of legislation, the Banks Act and the FSR Act and is supervised by the Financial Conglomerate Supervision Department of the Prudential Authority.

 SBSA holds a full banking licence granted by the SARB.
 It is an authorised dealer in foreign exchange in terms of the Exchange Control Regulations of the SARB.